johannefranck/johannefranck.github.io/demographics.markdown

         </figcaption>
 </figure>

-The most stricking thing one can notice from this plot is how Copenhagen’s neighborhoods seem to differ a lot when it comes to age.
-Most districts are dominated by 20–39 year olds - except *Tårnby*, where older age groups are more prominent.
-In places like *Nørrebro* and *Vesterbro*, nearly 70% of the population is under 40.
+From the figure, one can investigate the age distribution in Copenhagens districts over time.
+It is evident, that most districts are dominated by the young adults of age 20–39 years olds.
+This tendency is the clearest in *Nørrebro* and *Vesterbro*, where nearly 70% of the population is under the age of 40.
+An exception is *Tårnby*, where we see the opoosite - that the 20-29 year olds is the smallest group, and older age groups are more prominent.

 Some areas, like *Bispebjerg*, are getting younger over time.
 Others, like *Vesterbro*, are seeing a shift toward older age groups.
 But in general, most districts stay surprisingly stable - perhaps this suggest that people move to places that match their demographics?